 - Understand the effects any medicine you're taking might have on your driving.

-- Take regular breaks – at least every two hours.
+- Plan regular breaks on long drives – at least every two hours.

 - Know and look for the warning signs of fatigue.